If you’re ready to transform your life, these self-help books will help guide you.

 This book is simple and easy to read.

-My brain likes simple.
+My brain likes simplicity.

 The author gives us four simple things to focus on to be more peaceful and productive in life: making no assumptions, speaking with integrity or being impeccable with your word, not taking things personally, and always doing our best.